 Male Baltimore oriole cleaning out the nest (source)

 The color orange attracts orioles.
 Flowers in orange hues, such as these trumpet lilies, will catch their attention and welcome them.
-Place their favorite foods – orange halves, grape jelly, or mealworms – nearby.
+Place their favorite foods – orange halves, grape jelly, or meal worms – nearby.

 There are some colorful feeders specifically designed to help attract orioles, but you don’t need to spend anything more than the price of an orange to enjoy these marvelous birds.

-You might wish to make a less expensive feeder similar to these with heavy gauge, malleable, copper wire and a pair of stout pliers.
+You might wish to make a less expensive feeder similar to this with heavy gauge, malleable, copper wire and a pair of stout pliers.
 I think it is a cool summer project for your students.

 Another neat idea is to take a garden rake and affix the orange halves along the whole width of the head of the rake!
 The oranges should be changed periodically.
 As for grapefruit, you can try it, but I have read you’ll catch more orioles with oranges than with grapefruit 🙂